ssunkari/eb-deployment-scripts/README.md

-# rates-eb-scripts
+# eb-deployment-scripts
 Various automation scripts for elastic beanstalk and docker.
-Elastic Beanstalk environment files for rates applications.
+Elastic Beanstalk Environment deployment scripts for your applications.

 ## Config files
 Config files are located in the correct folder structure for the EB CLI to locate.
 These are not automated so need to be uploaded to S3 manualy when a change is made.